 7 week online course exploring the many gates of grief we hold in our bodies and how Focusing and listening in community can support the movement of grief through us.

-A day long immersive retreat - exploring the mystery of our won death.
+A half day event - exploring the mystery of our own death.
 What does the body know about this?
 And how might this help us live more fully in the world